 If we do seek to collect personal information through our website on a form, we will be up-front, clear and open about this.
 We will make it evident when we are collecting personal information and will explain what we intend to do with it.

 For how long will we keep your data?

 We keep your data for the shortest time we can but in some circumstances we may need to retain some of that data in line with established good practice and legal requirements.

 When we do store information, we keep it for the following periods:

-- Information about user identification and cookie preferences is usually retained for the duration of the browser session only in a few cases the period extends to 28 days
+- Information about user identification and cookie preferences is usually retained for the duration of the browser sessions.
+Only in a few cases, the period extends to 28 days

 - Information gathered on our website for the purposes of delivering our services is retained for 12 months from the date of consent being provided.